-- For the benefit of the community in general and PAPs in particular, the RAP and R&R policy will be translated in local language and will be disclosed to PAPs and would be kept in local public offices for easy access to PAPs. - RAP document of the project will be hosted in the official web sites of Government of Bihar and BUIDCO (the draft version has already been disclosed).

-- Key features of the entitlements will be displayed on information board in local language. - BUIDCO with the help of contracted NGO will conduct information dissemination sessions and will solicit the help of the local community/business leaders and encourage the participation of the PAPs. - Through public meetings, attempt would be made to ensure that vulnerable groups. - BUIDCO will organize public meetings to inform the community about the payment of compensation and assistance as per their category of loss. - Regular update of implementation schedule of resettlement and rehabilitation activities of the project would be placed for public display at BUIDCO.
+- For the benefit of the community in general and PAPs in particular, the RAP and R&R policy will be translated in local language and will be disclosed to PAPs. - RAP document of the project will be hosted in the official web sites of Government of Bihar and BUIDCO. - Key features of the entitlements will be displayed on information board in local language. - BUIDCO with the help of contracted NGO will conduct information dissemination sessions and will solicit the help of the local community/business leaders and encourage the participation of the PAPs. - Through public meetings, attempt would be made to ensure that vulnerable groups such as SC households understand the process of project preparation and their needs are addressed in the best manner possible. - BUIDCO will organize public meetings to inform the community about the payment of compensation and assistance as per their category of loss. - Regular update of implementation schedule of resettlement and rehabilitation activities of the project would be placed for public display at BUIDCO.